Global HS&EP Accountability

 - Integrating health, safety and environmental protection management systems with other internal policies and external requirements.

-- Balancing production goals and financial performance with health, safety and environmental requirements.
+- Maximizing production and financial performance while ensuring Health, Safety and Environmental requirements.

 - Providing adequate leadership, resources, training and delegation.